Derived localisation of algebras and modules

-\begin{remark} The set of homotopy classes of maps from $L_S^{\dgalg}(A)$ to $Y$ is in one-to-one correspondence with the set of homotopy classes of maps from $A$ to $Y$ which are $S$--inverting.
+\begin{remark} Let $Y$ be an arbitrary dg algebra.
+Given any homotopy class of maps from $L_S^{\dgalg}(A)$ to $Y$ we obtain a homotopy class of maps from $A$ to $Y$ which is $S$--inverting.
+The universal property of localisation implies that this map is surjective.
+It is also injective since a right homotopy of $S$--inverting maps from (a cofibrant replacement of) $A$ to $Y$ is also $S$--inverting and hence, again by the universal property, factors through a right homotopy of maps from $L_S^{\dgalg}(A)$ to $Y$.
 This gives an equivalent definition for the localisation of $A$ as a representing object of the functor which takes a dg algebra $Y$ to the set of homotopy classes of maps from $A$ to $Y$ which are $S$--inverting. \end{remark}

 Let $\ground \langle S \rangle$ denote the free graded algebra over $\ground$ generated by the set $S$, where $s\in S$ has the same degree in $\ground \langle S \rangle$ as it does in $H(A)$.
-Denote $\ground \langle S, S^{-1} \rangle$ the graded algebra generated by the symbols $\{s_i^{}, s_i^{-1}\}_{s_i\in S}$, with $s_i^{-1}$ having degree the negative of the degree of $s_i$, modulo the ideal generated by the relations $s_i^{}s^{-1}_i = s^{-1}_is_i^{} = 1$.
+Denote $\ground \langle S, S^{-1} \rangle$ the graded algebra generated by the symbols $\{s, s^{-1}\}_{s\in S}$, with $s^{-1}$ having degree the negative of the degree of $s$, modulo the ideal generated by the relations $s^{}s^{-1} = s^{-1}s = 1$.
 We will prove the following lemma later but we state it here since, in combination with the previous lemma, it allows us to identify explicitly the localisation of a dg algebra and, in particular, show that it always exists.

 \begin{lemma} The localisation of $\ground \langle S\rangle$ is given by $\ground \langle S,S^{-1}\rangle$. \end{lemma}